webmaster442/EngineerCalc/DynamicEvaluator/Doc.md

 * value

     The input value for which to calculate the cosine.
 Can be a double, a Complex number, or any type that can be converted to double.

+# Count

+Returns the number of elements passed to the function.
+If it has been called with a single parameter that is a string, it will return the length of the string.

+`Count(numbers)`
+`Count(string)`

+## Parameters

+* numbers

+    Numbers of any type.
+The function will return the count of the numbers provided.

+* string

+    A string.
+The function will return the length of the string.

 # Cplx